patient recruitment rare disease

 Challenges in rare disease drug development

 • Diagnostic delays: It takes an average of 4.7 years to diagnose rare diseases, even though 80% have a genetic origin detectable at birth.
+This means patients often miss the window for early intervention and are harder to identify for clinical trials.

 • Fragmented patient populations: Without comprehensive registries or newborn genetic screening, locating and enrolling patients in clinical trials is challenging.
+Many patients remain undiagnosed or are managed outside of specialist centers, making them invisible to recruitment efforts.

 Solutions for rare disease research